SecOpsPete/agentic-ai-cybersecurity-agent/methodology-and-setup/README.md

 ---

-### 🎯 Key Goals During COMMIT

-- ✅ Confirm the project compiles, runs, and behaves as expected post-edit.
-- 🧠 Verify that all changes align precisely with planning objectives and Copilot’s intended logic.
-- 🔍 Eliminate any noise or temporary artifacts from the commit scope.
-- 🧾 Preserve auditability with clear, structured commit messages.
-- 📘 Ensure repository integrity and prepare for the **PUSH** and **TAG** phases that follow.

----

-### 🏁 Outcome

-By the end of the COMMIT phase, your repository represents a **fully verified, production-grade checkpoint** in the AI Agent’s lifecycle.
-This version can be confidently pushed, tagged, and referenced as a **trusted baseline** for future iterations.

----

 ## ☁️ **PUSH — Publish to Remote Repository**

 Once all changes are verified locally and committed, push the updates to your remote repository to synchronize your work with GitHub.